Study area

 Clever and creative design is needed now more than ever.
 We place an emphasis on experimentation and support you to develop technical skills and visual and critical literacy, while encouraging you to extend your practice into new forms that can respond to the most pressing issues of our time.

-A studio-based program where you can choose to focus on art and biotechnologies, film, or art and environment. - Learn from practising, recognised experts
+5. Only Fine Arts Major of its kind in Australia.
+A studio based program where you can choose to focus on art and biotechnologies, film, or art and environment

 Ways to study music at UWA